 CHILDREN, FIRST AND FOREMOST

 The Convention on the Rights of the Child is the most widely and rapidly ratified international human rights treaty in history.
-Only two countries, Somalia and the United States, have not ratified the agreement.
+Only the United States has not ratified the agreement.

 The Convention defines children as any person up to the age of 18 years, and establishes in international law that States Parties must ensure that all children—without discrimination in any form—benefit from special protection measures and assistance.
 The Convention establishes that children must be treated as children, first and foremost.